 Employers are required to pay overtime according to the prevailing wage determinations.
 Failure to comply can result in penalties, damages, accrued interest, legal fees and court costs.

-If you were not properly compensated for overtime on a public works project, contact Donahoo & Associates today for a free case evaluation.
+If you were not properly compensated for overtime on a public works project, contact Donahoo & Associates, PC today for a free case evaluation.